hachesilva/subl-comment-snippets/README.md

 Comment-Snippets
 ================

-Several snippets to create fancy PHP, CSS and HTML comments.
+Several snippets to create some fancy PHP, CSS and HTML comments.